Training Evaluation Models & Forms

 All staff understanding their mutual responsibility to hold each other accountable for appropriate behavior.
 Ensure staff and volunteers’ awareness of their requirement to maintain safety standards, by observing their own and others’ behaviors at the YSO.
 Staff and volunteers should be required to report all observations, concerns, or suspicions before they escalate to harmful behaviors.

 An identified team or staff member takes the lead in addressing ongoing child safety and serves as a resource for all staff.
 Your YSO should choose a staff member or team of staff to lead safety efforts.
 This team is responsible for regularly reviewing your Monitoring Behavior Protocols and updating them when needed to address any new concerns or safety issues.
-This team should also be responsible for reporting to the Department of Children and Families (DCF).
+This team should also be available for staff to discuss questions and concerns about any behavior.
+An individual on the team may also be responsible for reporting to the Department of Children and Families (DCF).

 Leadership reinforcing expected behaviors, redirecting inappropriate behaviors, and reporting harmful behaviors.
 YSO leadership should model appropriate and expected behaviors and observe and be aware of behaviors of all staff and volunteers.
 They should continuously reinforce the importance of behaving appropriately while redirecting inappropriate behaviors and reporting harmful ones.
-This individual or team should also be available for staff to discuss questions and concerns about any behavior.

 Monitoring Behaviors and holding regular conversations about appropriate, inappropriate, and harmful behaviors are critical in keeping children safe at your YSO.
 All staff and volunteers are responsible for the safety of children in your care and should be aware of this responsibility.